Fair-Exchange/Safecoin/docs/src/cluster/rpc-endpoints.md

 ---
-title: Solana Cluster RPC Endpoints
+title: Safecoin Cluster RPC Endpoints
 ---

-Solana maintains dedicated api nodes to fulfill [JSON-RPC](/api) requests for each public cluster, and third parties may as well.
+Safecoin maintains dedicated api nodes to fulfill [JSON-RPC](/api) requests for each public cluster, and third parties may as well.
 Here are the public RPC endpoints currently available and recommended for each public cluster: